Andrea planned her own wedding during the pandemic. She learned a few tricks along the way.

 I want you to nail this portion of your wedding to the point that you get stunning photographs from it.

 My first suggestion: Think way in advance.
 If you've never danced in public, if you feel weird with eyes on you at a party, or if you can't find a rhythm to save your life, then it's perfectly okay to skip the traditional dance part of the reception.

 If done right, your first dances can be insanely romantic and memorable for others.

 Take Dance Classes

 One of the more fun things to do in adulthood is taking community dance classes.
 Knowing how to break into a waltz, do the foxtrot, or the tango will come in handy.
 I started taking dance classes before I started dating the man that would eventually be my husband.

 He also was taking dance classes in his city before he started dating me.

 There is no better way to learn how to dance than from a professional dance instructor.
 It's also good to take classes because it gives you some fitness.
 If you're worried about putting on pounds before your wedding, dance classes will help you stay trim.
-Seriously, you could take dance classes instead of pay for a monthly gym membership.
+Seriously, you could take dance classes instead of paying for a monthly gym membership.

 You can dance in whatever way you want for your wedding.
 You can get onto the dance floor and bust a move like it's 1999, but if you know how to elegantly do the waltz or foxtrot, you will wow your guests.
 (The tango might be too spicy.)